Ty France Preview, Player Props: Mariners vs. Mets

-On Saturday, Ty France (.250 slugging percentage in past 10 games, with zero homers) and the Seattle Mariners face the New York Mets, whose starting pitcher will be David Peterson.
-First pitch is at 7:10 PM ET.
+Ty France and his .395 on-base percentage over his past 10 games (54 points higher than his season-long percentage), will be in action for the Seattle Mariners versus the New York Mets and Tylor Megill on September 3 at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Mets.
+He had a one-hit showing in his most recent game (1-for-2) against the Mets.

 Ty France Game Info & Props vs. the Mets